jeff-hykin/universify/story.md

 ![javascript i love it](https://github.com/user-attachments/assets/1c2779a6-bbce-480e-9abf-ee61c3235403)

-Not only can one file be, simultaneously, valid JavaScript, valid powershell, valid bash -- but actually, with a bit of escaping, **any possible combination JavaScript, powershell, and bash code can be fit all into the same file, all at the same time.**
+Not only can one file be, simultaneously, valid JavaScript, valid powershell, and valid bash -- but actually, with a bit of escaping, **any possible combination JavaScript, powershell, and bash code can be fit all into the same file, all at the same time.**

 ```sh
 #!/usr/bin/env sh